fazemii01/PT-bumi-nirwana-estate/readme.md

 - Chatbot: React-Chatbotify or custom UI wired to WebSocket.
 - Image viewer: yet-another-react-lightbox + next/image.

+  Animation base

+  Based on my analysis of the website's HTML and CSS, the animations can be broken down into three main categories:

+  CSS Transitions: The most common animations are simple transitions on interactive elements like buttons, links, and cards.
+These are handled by Tailwind CSS utility classes (e.g., transition-all, duration-300), which create smooth changes in properties like color, background, and shadows on hover or focus.

+  Pre-built CSS Animations: The site uses standard animations provided by Tailwind CSS, including:

+  bounce: For elements that need to grab attention, like a "scroll down" indicator.
+  pulse: A subtle fading animation often used for loading skeletons or to indicate a live status.
+  spin: A classic rotating animation used for loading spinners.
+  Scroll-Triggered Animations: It is highly probable that the website uses a JavaScript library to trigger animations as you scroll.
+This is a very common technique in modern web design.
+As you scroll down the page, elements like text blocks, images, and entire sections likely fade in, slide into view, or scale up.
+These effects are typically orchestrated by libraries such as:

+  Framer Motion: A very popular and powerful animation library for React.
+  AOS (Animate On Scroll): A lightweight library specifically for scroll-triggered animations.
+  GSAP (GreenSock Animation Platform): A professional-grade animation library for more complex and high-performance animations.
+  In summary, the website's animations are a combination of simple CSS transitions for user interactions, a few standard CSS keyframe animations for emphasis, and almost certainly a JavaScript library to create engaging animations that are revealed on scroll.

 Front-End Mobile

 - Framework: Flutter 3.22 (Dart 3)